Andy-set-studio/personal-site-hylia/src/posts/the-extremely-loud-minority.md

 ---

 <sup>\*</sup> There are lots of fantastic people in the JavaScript community who have much better, balanced opinions.
 I recommend seaking them out instead.
+Also, [CSS doesn’t suck](https://hankchizljaw.com/wrote/css-doesnt-suck/).